-WWE News: Current AEW Star Calls Bret Hart And Shawn Michaels ‘The Worst Champions’ Ever
+WWE News: Current AEW Star Calls Bret Hart And Shawn Michaels ‘The Worst’ Champions Ever

 “You want to know what happened there?
 You’ve got two little b*tches fighting over a girl…fighting over Sunny.
 Both of them sticking it to her, and they hated each other for that.”

-Between Bret Hart and Shawn Michaels, they held the WWE or World Heavyweight Championship nine times combined in Vince McMahon’s company.
-Many will look at them and always consider them legends who were two of the greatest of all time.
-If it came down to asking Jake Roberts, though, he’s not afraid to state that he feels they’re two of the worst of all time.
+Hart and Michaels held the WWE or World Heavyweight Championship nine times combined.
+Many will always consider them legends who were two of the greatest of all time, regardless of how Roberts seems to feel about them.